 Grant recipients must fulfill both the surveillance and prevention components of the funding program.

-The surveillance component is composed of three required strategies.
+The Surveillance Component is composed of 3 required strategies focused on:

 Additional information on the priority strategies and related activities, as well as short-, intermediate-, and long-term outcomes, is available in the program guidance.